-OPTIONAL: EDGES & HINDRANCES This step is optional.
+OPTIONAL: EDGES & HINDRANCES

+This step is optional.

 Edges are specialized knacks that make a trainer really stand apart from their peers in some way.
 Edges typically grant boons to a certain playstyle or open up new options and approaches.

 Hindrances are aspects of a trainer that cause minor or major inconvenience or trouble for them during their journey.

 While most trainers don't achieve Edges until they are more experienced, to encourage trainers to take Hindrances, doing so at character creation can give them a leg up.
-You may take up to one Major Hindrance and two Minor Hindrances from the Hindrances Section at character creation.
-For each Major Hindrance, you may either:
+You may take Hindrances from the Hindrances Section at character creation for points.
+Major Hindrances grant two points each.
+Minor Hindrances grant one point each.

+For each two points, you may:

-- A) Raise one of your Attributes by one die step (You may only select this option once), or - B) Take an Edge.
+- A) Raise an Attribute by one die step (You may only select this option once), or - B) Take an Edge.